Haseebk0678/HaseebKhan3140Lab/lab_4/Readme.md

     3. Updating data records
         1. Support query, parameter, and JSON body methods for updating 1 record at a time and across multiple records

+## Description

+The following is a description of how my program runs Using the command make I run the awk and sql script.
+I first use an awk script to get the data from the submodule and then use that to remove the first line and also where Car_ID = "ShowCar"

+From there I run sqlite3 scripts from my make file and put them into my Lab4DB.db.
+The sql scripts can be found Sqlscript.sql

+Then I ran the command npm run start, which runs the command start in package.json.
+The javascript file then connects that database and sets up an API endpoint.